 Stainless steel rods have many differences compared to typical rods:

 - Welding with a stainless rod generates harmful fumes.
-If you weld indoors, you need ventilation to capture the fumes and use a welding respirator.
-Ensure that the wind blows the fumes away from you, and use a welding respirator if you weld outdoors.
-You can read this article on how to protect yourself from welding fumes and gases and this article on welding respirators for home welding.
+If you weld indoors, you need ventilation to capture the fumes and use a respirator.
+Ensure that the wind blows the fumes away from you, and use a respirator if you weld outdoors.

-- Another issue with stainless rods is that they are sensitive to the air’s moisture.
-Therefore, if the flux absorbs moisture, the rods will stick more, create an unstable arc, and create a bead with porosity.
+- These rods are sensitive to the air’s moisture.
+If the flux absorbs moisture, the rods will stick more, create an unstable arc, and create a bead with porosity.
 It would be best to prepare everything and open the rod package right before welding.
-After welding, you must store the remaining rods in perfectly airtight packaging or a storage rod oven.
-Here is an article on how to store stick welding rods, with tips for home welders.
+After welding, you must store the remaining rods in airtight packaging or a storage rod oven.
+Here is an article on how to store stick rods, with tips for home welders.

 - Welding rods tend to stick to the base metal.
 Stainless rods stick more often, and it is guaranteed to cause frustration to new welders.
-To avoid sticking the rod, you can warm it up by striking the arc on scrap metal or use the hot-start feature if your welding machine supports it.
+To avoid this problem, you can warm the rod up by striking the arc on scrap metal or use the hot-start feature if your machine supports it.

-- These rods melt faster, even if the amperage is lower compared to typical rods.
-Therefore, you always use a faster welding speed.
+- These rods melt faster than steel rods, even if the amperage is somewhat lower.
+For this, you always use a faster welding speed.

-- Stainless steel flux covering is sensitive to heat and can burn easily.
+- The flux coating is sensitive to heat and can burn easily.
 Burned flux will lose its properties, resulting in poor welds.
 That’s another reason to be careful when setting the amperage.

-- The slag covering tends to pop off by itself when it cools down, so always wear your safety glasses when you look at the bead.
+- The slag covering tends to pop off by itself when it cools down.
+Always wear your safety glasses to protect your eyes.

 4. Clean both metals

-Stick welding is known to offer good performance, even on dirty metals.
+Stick welding is known to offer strong welds, even on dirty metals.
 The arc is aggressive with a digging effect, and the flux material has cleaning and antioxidation properties.